jimvdl/rs-cache/README.md

 # Safety

 In order to read bytes in a high performant way the cache uses [memmap2](https://crates.io/crates/memmap2).
 This can be unsafe because of its potential for _Undefined Behaviour_ when the underlying file is subsequently modified, in or out of process.
 Using `Mmap` here is safe because the RuneScape cache is a read-only binary file system.
 The map will remain valid even after the `File` is dropped, it's completely independent of the `File` used to create it.
+Therefore, the use of unsafe is not propagated outwards.
 When the `Cache` is dropped memory will be subsequently unmapped.

 ## Features
 The cache's protocol defaults to OSRS.
 In order to use the RS3 protocol you can enable the `rs3` feature flag.